stabbaa24/ChatGPT_M1Miage/README.md

 ## Presentation

-PrideGPT is an enhanced version of ChatGPT, capable of doing much more than answering text questions.
-Here's what PrideGPT can do for you:
+MiageGPT is an enhanced version of ChatGPT, capable of doing much more than answering text questions.
+Here's what MiageGPT can do for you:

-- Classic chat management with history
+Classic chat management with history

 - Image generation with Dall-E and Stable Diffusion
-- Vocalized responses
+- Vocalized answers
+- Information on Miage and Sophia-Antipolis tourist attractions
 - And much more...

+Choose your GPT model :

+- GPT -3.5 Turbo
+- GPT -4

+Choose your DALL-E model :

+- DALL-E 2
+- DALL-E 3

+Choose voice :

+- Alloy
+- Echo
+- Fable
+- Onyx
+- Nova
+- Shimmer

+Choose programming language :

+- Python
+- JavaScript
+- Java
+- C#
+- C++

+Select response mode :

+- Text
+- Speech

-Use special commands to access advanced features:
+Use special commands to access advanced functions:

-- /image to generate images with Dall-E
+- /image [Text] to generate images with Dall-E
-- /speech to obtain a vocalized response
+- /speech [Text] to obtain a vocalized response.
+You must first select "Speech" as the response mode.
-- /stable-diffusion to use Stable Diffusion services
+- /translate [Language] [Text] translate a text
+- /code [Text] to obtain a block of code.
+You will need to select the type of programming language
+- /transcribe Allows you to transcribe text from audio.
+You'll need to attach an audio file.
+- Voice button Allows you to make requests with the sound of your voice.
+You'll need to choose the type of response, between Speech and text.

 /!\ - WARNING - /!\ :